USB Component

 • One HID interface with a single IN interrupt endpoint for a built-in keypad.

 Provisions have been made in the USB component to give the user the option to override the USB descriptors if necessary.
-This can be the case when the device class needs to be changed at runtime or other reports need to be created.
+This can be the case when the device class needs to be changed at run-time or other reports need to be created.

 Device Descriptor